How To Grow On Spotify And Get Heard

 - Release Instrumentals too.

-- The best way to drive huge traffic to Spotify is through Radio.
+- The best way to drive huge amounts of targeted traffic to Spotify is through Fb/Ig Ads.

 Post from Spotify To IG Stories